top of page

 b.
 Unless otherwise specified, the Association will follow the rules of procedure specified in the latest edition of Robert’s Rules of Order.

 a.
-Amendments to this constitution must be approved by two thirds of the members casting valid ballots in a mail ballot.
+Amendments to this constitution must be approved by two thirds of the members casting valid ballots in a mail, e-mail or Internet ballot.

 b.
 Ballots shall be sent to members in good standing at least three weeks prior to the date on which ballots are to be submitted.